Separating twists and the Magnus representation of the Torelli group: Introduction

-We thank Masaaki Suzuki for kindly providing us with a preprint of \cite{SuzukiGeometric}, which provided the impetus for this work.
+\textbf{Acknowledgements.} We thank Masaaki Suzuki for kindly providing us with a preprint of \cite{SuzukiGeometric}, which provided the impetus for this work.
 This paper was begun during the REU program at Cornell University in 2005 under the supervision of Tara Brendle, funded by the National Science Foundation.
 We thank the REU and Cornell for their support and hospitality.

-We are grateful to Khalid Bou-Rabee, Tara Brendle, Nathan Broaddus, Matthew Day, Spencer Dowdall, Benson Farb, Asaf Hadari, Ben McReynolds and Justin Malestein for reading early versions of this paper, and for their valuable comments and advice.
-We also thank Ken Brown, Keith Dennis, Allen Hatcher, Martin Kassabov and Karen Vogtmann for helpful discussions.
 The first author would additionally like to thank the Cornell Presidential Research Scholars program, whose support in part made possible the completion of this paper.

+We are grateful to Khalid Bou-Rabee, Tara Brendle, Nathan Broaddus, Spencer Dowdall, Benson Farb, Asaf Hadari, Ben McReynolds and Justin Malestein for reading early versions of this paper, and for their valuable comments and advice.
+We are especially grateful to Matthew Day for conversations regarding the contributions of Papakyriakopoulos to the subject.
+We are indebted to two anonymous referees, whose careful reading and helpful comments resulted in the substantial reorganization of the paper.
+We also thank Miklos Abert, Joan Birman, Ken Brown, Keith Dennis, Allen Hatcher, Martin Kassabov, Andrew Putman, and Karen Vogtmann for helpful discussions.